tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 Rules of Thumb

 -   most primitive _booleans numbers undefined null_ are constant space.
--   strings and reference types like objects an arrays require O(n) space _n is string length or number of keys_
+-   strings and reference types like objects and arrays require O(n) space _n is string length or number of keys_

 O(1)